Reign of Christ Sunday

 For the children’s time, tell the story, get the baptismal oil, and talk about Kirsten’s baptism earlier in the service: why is it that we anoint with oil?
 Because in baptism we are made brothers and sisters of Jesus the King, which makes each us royalty, too, today and every day.

 How is it that so many millions, many who are among the lowly of the earth, have become kings and queens in their baptisms?
-How is it that this condemned man who stood before Pilate, about to be executed on the Cross, has come to truly be proclaimed as king by millions around the world today, on Christ the King Sunday?
+How is it that this condemned man who stood before Pilate, about to be executed on the Cross, has come to truly be proclaimed as king by millions around the world today, on Reign of Christ Sunday?

 The truth — the same truth, by the way, that Jesus tells Pilate he was born to witness to — the truth is that kings and queens have always been among the wretched of the earth.
 It’s just that we didn’t quite know it.
 Or at least we didn’t know the whole story.
 In fact, the truth is we haven’t wanted to know the whole story.
 We’ve hidden the worst parts from ourselves.
 The truth about kings and queens is among those things we talked about last week: things hidden from us since the foundations of our worlds.
 (1) We have eyes that don’t see and ears that won’t hear when it comes to the true nature of where kings and kings come from.
 We don’t want to see the whole picture, to hear the whole story.
 We don’t really want to see where kings and queens come from, because it goes right to the heart of how we order our lives.